 <video embed></video embed>

-The way they feel and a lot of the differences will remain the same.
-But it’s not accurate to say a 4 year old Healthmate has the same EMF as a newer model with different heaters in it.
+The way they feel and a lot of the differences between old and new models will remain the same.
+But it’s not accurate to say a 4 year old Healthmate has the same EMF as a newer model with different model # heaters in it.

 Once I get ahold of another Healthmate, I’ll redo this comparison.
 For now, the saunas are very different, with one being ceramic and one being carbon.
 The wood type and all that other jazz about full spectrum, heater types, and yada yada… meh, it doesn’t reflect what the experience of actually using them is like.
 And in my opinion, that’s what you’re really looking for.